 Health care services are provided to all students in the Student Health Services of the Deanship of Students.
 The office provides a "walk-in", out patient service, and no previous appointment is required.
 Medical care is provided by a Family Physician, with the assistance of a Registered Nurse, offering medical evaluation, first aid assistance including medications, medical orders for laboratory test, X rays, diagnostic studies, short-term rest and observation.
-After regular office hours, student may seek service at affiliated hospitals or near community health services.

-Students requiring urgent or emergency care can be transferred to the General Emergency Room of the Puerto Rico Medical Center or to any of the urgent care units in the affiliated hospitals, considering the level of care required.
+After regular office hours, or if urgent or emergency care is required, students can be transferred to the General Emergency Room of the Puerto Rico Medical Center or to any of the urgent care units in the affiliated hospitals, considering the level of care required.